dmcginley/blog_django_bootstrap5_project4/README.md

 ## Epic

 Create a blog app that can have multiple registered users who can post and leave comments to posts.
 They can view or edit their profile, view other users profiles.
-A site that is half open so that it is not completely walled off, so it is a place of learning so you don't have to be a member before being able to view content.
+A site that is half open so that it is not completely walled off to the public.

 ## User Stories